-Yoga Therapy + Mindfulness for Addictions CPD Training
+Yoga Therapy & Mindfulness for Addictions 40-hour Training

-Yoga is a remarkable practice that builds self-awareness, strength, clarity of mind, and resilience.
-By clearly understanding how yoga can promote psychological and physical changes, we can tailor practices to support the person and help prevent relapse.
+By clearly understanding how therapeutic yoga can promote psychological and physical changes, yoga professionals, key workers and therapists can tailor practices to support and fortify the addicted mind, easing the process of recovery and helping to prevent relapse.